tobie/specref/README.md

 ### Daily Auto-Updating

 There are scripts that pull fresh data from IETF, W3C, and WHATWG, and update their relevant files in the `refs` directory.
-These are now run daily.
+These are now run hourly.
 Their output is tested, comitted and deployed without human intervention.
 Content should now always be up to date.

 ### Manual Changes